markusmoenig/Eldiron/docs/docs/creator/tools/sector.md

 ---
-title: "Sector Tool"
+title: "Sector / Face Tool"
 sidebar_position: 5
 ---

-The **Sector Tool** (keyboard shortcut **'E'**) allows you to **select, edit, move and delete sectors** in the map.
+The **Sector / Face Tool** (keyboard shortcut **'E'**) selects and edits sectors in 2D views and direct geometry faces in 3D views.

-It is specifically designed for working with **sectors only**.
+In 2D, it is specifically designed for working with **sectors only**.
 Unlike the **Linedef Tool**, it does not include a creation mode, as sectors are automatically formed when a closed shape is created.

-In 3D views, the Sector Tool selects faces on direct geometry objects.
+In 3D, it selects faces on direct geometry objects.

 ## Selection Modes